 If you want to see a lot of the UK without having to sleep in a new destination every single night, then taking day trips from an established base is always a great idea.
 Especially from the dynamic capital of London (and from other cities, too!), there are countless great day trips to take that will give you a holistic view of the UK without exhausting your itinerary!

 Though Ireland and the UK are blessed with great public transportation systems, if you want to get a bit off the beaten path or just want the ultimate flexibility in your itinerary, then renting a car and going on a road trip is an excellent option.
 If you want some inspiration about some of the best road trips in the United Kingdom and the Emerald Isle, then make sure to have a look at all of the fantastic road trips linked below.

 Best Time to Visit the UK & Ireland

-Many potential visitors to the England, Wales, Scotland, Northern Ireland and the Republic of Ireland often wonder when the best time of year to visit is.
+Many potential visitors to England, Wales, Scotland, Northern Ireland and the Republic of Ireland often wonder when the best time of year to visit is.
 A geographical region not particularly known for its great weather, is there really an optimal time of year to visit?